Abiding Truth Ministries: History

 Along with Kevin E. Abrams, he co-authored the book The Pink Swastika, which states in the preface that "homosexuals [are] the true inventors of Nazism and the guiding force behind many Nazi atrocities."
 In fact, under Nazi Germany, gays and lesbians were sent to concentration camps and several historians have questioned the book's claims and selective use of research.
 Lively is the former state director for the California branch of the American Family Association and formed Watchmen on the Walls based in Riga, Latvia.
 According to a January 2011 profile, Lively "has not changed his view that gays are 'agents of America’s moral decline' but has refocused his approach to fit his flock in Springfield, Massachusetts" and "is toning down his antigay rhetoric and shifting his focus to helping the downtrodden."

+In 2012, ATM was sued by Sexual Minorities Uganda (SMUG) alleging that the organization's involvement in writing anti-gay legislation amounted to persecution.
+The lawsuit was ultimately dismissed in 2017 on jurisdictional grounds.

 Positions and issues

 ATM promotes its message via its Defend the Family website.
 The website's mission statement is to "promote and defend the Biblical view of marriage and family through... education, training, and funding."
 The "Resources" section sells books by Lively.

 ATM has influenced the upsurge in "politicized homophobia" in Uganda.
 In March 2009, Lively spoke on the ATM's behalf at the Seminar on Exposing the Truth behind Homosexuality and the Homosexual Agenda in Kampala.
 He suggested to the audience that the "powerful gay movement" would soon invade Africa and that the "'gay agenda' unleashes epidemics of divorce, child abuse, and HIV/AIDS wherever it gains a foothold".
 He added "you can't stop someone from molesting children or stop them from having sex with animals."
 He implied that the Rwandan genocide was caused by homosexuals.